Sundersi: Population

 As of 2011 India census,[4] Sundersi had a population of 11,112.
 Males constitute 52% of the population and females 48%.

 The current population of town is 15,125.Sundarsi's population is expected to reach 8,62,670 by 2050, according to analysts.

 Literacy

 Sundersi has an average literacy rate of 58.4%, lower than the national average of 59.5%: male literacy is 75%, and female literacy is 24.3%.
 In Sundersi, 15% of the population is under 6 years of age.

 History

-Parmara Dynasty (Parmara Era)
+Gupta Empire (Golden Era)

 Sundersi, which is in Madhya Pradesh's Malwa region, has a long history that began when King Sudarshan founded the town in 1032 B.C.
 It flourished as a metropolis during its heyday.
 Notably, Sundarabai, the sister of Ujjain's King Vikramaditya, got married with Bhagwat singh ji in Sundersi, which inspired King Vikramaditya to build the Mahakaleshwar Jyotirlinga temple and several other temples in her honor.